-A 70% rating means you struggle to maintain employment, experience suicidal thoughts, frequent panic attacks, depression, emotional outbursts, and irrational anger, have an obsessive focus on rituals, are unable to manage stressful situations, and often neglect your personal hygiene.
+A 70% rating means you struggle to maintain employment, experience suicidal thoughts, frequent panic attacks, depression, emotional outbursts, and irrational anger, have an obsessive focus on rituals, cannot manage stressful situations, and often neglect your hygiene.
 At this rating level, you may be able to claim Total Disability due to Individual Unemployability, which rates you at 70% yet pays you at 100% due to unemployability.

 100% Disability Rating

-At a 100% disability rating for PTSD, you are generally unable to leave your house and may need constant supervision.
+At a 100% disability rating for PTSD, you generally cannot leave your house and may need constant supervision.
 You may experience gross thought impairment, delusions, hallucinations, disorientation, and near-complete memory loss.
-You may also be deemed a danger to yourself and to others.
+You may also be deemed a danger to yourself and others.

 How You Are Rated

 The basis of your rating is generally the highest level of symptoms you are experiencing.
 For example, if you have six 30% symptoms, three 50% symptoms, and two 70% symptoms, you should receive a rating of 70%.
 The VA cannot downplay your symptoms and give you a lower rating.